Bobby McVay

 In 2015, McVay was invited to join the Bucks Fizz spin-off group The Fizz as their fourth member.
 He accepted the position and the group toured extensively throughout 2016.
-In 2017 they released their first album, The F-Z of Pop which charted at No.25 in the UK albums chart.
+In 2017, they released their first album, The F-Z of Pop which charted at No.25 in the UK albums chart.
 Much media attention surrounded the release and the group continued on a promotional tour of the album as well as several TV appearances.

-McVay announced he was to leave The Fizz in January 2018, stating difficulties with travelling back and forth to the UK from his home in Italy.
+McVay announced his leave from The Fizz in January 2018, stating difficulties with travelling back and forth to the UK from his home in Italy.